UoY-TFTV-InteractiveMedia/MobileInteraction/README.md

 * Practical2 - Working with Intents and Activities
 * Practical3 - Using Assets, Application Scope and System Intents
 * Practical4 - Interfacing with a remote API (Cat Facts)
-* Week6* - Examples of sensor access used in the lecture in Week 6
+* SensorDemos - Examples of sensor access used in the lecture in Week 6
+ * Accelerometer
+ * Light
+ * Position